pluginsGLPI/doc/source/formcreator/configuration.rst

 IP Address
 ^^^^^^^^^^

 This field is hidden and collects the IP address of the form requester.
-It does not shows in the form.
+It does not show in the form.

 LDAP select
 ^^^^^^^^^^^